 #2.
 Know when and how to call for help.

 Sometimes, no matter how much we may want to help, the situations we encounter on our streets and subways may exceed our personal capacity to handle safely.
 Anytime you observe someone in crisis, don’t hesitate to seek assistance from a trained professional.
-If there is no imminent risk of danger, a great option is to contact NYC Well, New York City’s free crisis intervention hotline available 24/7 at 1-888-NYC-WELL (1-888-692-9355).
+If there is no imminent risk of danger, a great option is to call or text 988, a free, 24/7 hotline for anyone experiencing any type of mental health-related distress.
 If someone appears to be an immediate danger to oneself or others, find a safe location and promptly call 911.
 Describe the facts of the situation in as much detail as possible, avoiding any potentially inflammatory language and calmly request assistance from an emergency responder.

 Crisis versus Emergency: What’s the Difference?